tjeaster81/Mismo-Messaging-System/README.md

 > (root@hostname) /root/src/Mismo# $EDITOR .env

+4. Edit the $MISMO/Config.js file; change any values to match your environment.

+> (root@hostname) /root/src/Mismo# $EDITOR/Config.js

-4. Decide whether the host in question is going to be an SMTP Engine or a qProcessor (or both!)
+5. Decide whether the host in question is going to be an SMTP Engine or a qProcessor (or both!)

 For SMTP Engine: